Unmasking the fake MAGA accounts: stolen photos and digital lies

 As the US election approaches, the need for online vigilance is more critical than ever.
 Social media platforms must enhance their efforts to detect and remove inauthentic accounts, while users should remain discerning about the content they encounter online.
 Collaboration between tech companies, government agencies, and civil society is essential to combat these deceptive campaigns effectively.

-CNN’s coverage – which includes interviews with some of the women whose identities were stolen – can be found here.
-Be first to know about our new reports.
-Sign up for email alerts.
+CNN’s coverage – which includes interviews with some of the women whose identities were stolen – can be found below.